2021 Curriculum & Instruction Degree Guide

 Along with core courses and some education courses, you may take curriculum application, curriculum planning, curriculum evaluation, and curriculum design.

-A Spike in Curriculum & Instruction Degrees
+A Recent Jump in Curriculum & Instruction Degrees

 Those interested in developing curriculum and instruction should be up to date on current teaching strategies and the constantly changing classroom environment.
 This is so that you can enhance curriculum with your educational expertise and content knowledge.